Super-Fluid/heqet-app-build/README.md

     stack build

-Now put the executable and the needed static files together.
-You can put them anywhere, but lets put them in a directory here.
+Now put the executable and the static files together.
+You can put them anywhere, but let's put them in a directory here called `build`.

     mkdir build
     cp -r heqet-app/static/ build/static